biga-ahk/biga.ahk/docs/README.md

 ## .ismatch
 Performs a partial deep comparison between object and source to determine if object contains equivalent property values.

 Partial comparisons will match empty array and empty object source values against any array or object value, respectively.
-See _.isEqual for a list of supported value comparisons.
+See A.isEqual for a list of supported value comparisons.

 #### Arguments